Chapter 1: Incidence and Prevalence of Sexual Offending

 National Intimate Partner and Sexual Violence Survey

 The National Intimate Partner and Sexual Violence Survey (NISVS) is an ongoing, nationally representative telephone survey that collects information about sexual violence, stalking victimization, and intimate partner violence among adult women and men ages 18 and older in the United States.
-CDC launched the survey in 2010, with the support of NIJ and the U.S. Department of Defense (Black et al., 2011).
+CDC launched the survey in 2010, with the support of NIJ and the U.S. Department of Defense (Black et al., 2011; Breiding et al., 2014).
 NISVS data will be collected annually as long as funding for the survey is available.

-At the time of this review, findings from the first year of NISVS data collection were available.5 Based on 16,507 completed interviews (9,086 women and 7,421 men), the 2010 survey found that nearly 1 in 5 women (18.3 percent) and 1 in 71 men (1.4 percent) have been raped in their lifetime.
-About one-half (51.1 percent) of female rape victims reported being victimized by an intimate partner, while 40.8 percent reported being victimized by an acquaintance.
-More than 4 in 10 (42.2 percent) female rape victims experienced their first completed rape before age 18.
-More than 1 in 4 (27.8 percent) male rape victims experienced their first rape victimization when they were age 10 or younger.
+Findings from the second year of NISVS data were published by Breiding and colleagues in 2014.6 Based on 12,727 completed interviews (6,879 women and 5,848 men), the 2011 survey found that nearly 1 in 5 women (19.3 percent) and 1 in 59 men (1.7 percent) have been raped in their lifetime.
+In addition, 43.9 percent of women and 23.4 percent of men reported being victims of other forms of sexual violence in their lifetime.
+Nearly one-half (45.4 percent) of female rape victims reported being victimized by an intimate partner, while a similar number (46.7) percent reported being victimized by an acquaintance.
+More than four in 10 (40.4 percent) female rape victims experienced their first completed rape before age 18.

-The 2010 survey also found that about 1 in 6 women (16.2 percent) and 1 in 19 men (5.2 percent) have experienced stalking victimization "in which they felt very fearful or believed that they or someone close to them would be harmed or killed" (Black et al., 2011, p.
-2).
+The 2011 survey also found that 15.2 percent of women and 5.7 percent of men have experienced stalking victimization “in which they felt very fearful or believed that they or someone close to them would be harmed or killed” (Breiding et al., 2014, p.
+6).
 Female victims were most often stalked by a current or former intimate partner, while men were stalked primarily by an intimate partner or acquaintance.
-Nearly 1 in 4 women (24.3 percent) and 1 in 7 men (13.8 percent) reported experiencing severe physical violence6 perpetrated by an intimate partner, while nearly half of all women (48.4 percent) and men (48.8 percent) reported experiencing psychological aggression by an intimate partner.
+Nearly one in four women (22.3 percent) and one in seven men (14 percent) reported experiencing severe physical violence7 perpetrated by an intimate partner, while nearly half of all women (47.1 percent) and men (46.5 percent) reported experiencing psychological aggression by an intimate partner.

-One percent of the female respondents in the 2010 survey reported being raped in the 12 months prior to taking the survey.
-That equates to an estimated 1.3 million women nationally.
-About 1 in 20 women and men (5.6 percent and 5.3 percent, respectively) reported being victims of sexual violence other than rape, while about 4 percent of women and 1.3 percent of men reported being stalked in the 12 months before the survey.
+In the 2011 survey, 1.6 percent of the female respondents surveyed reported being raped in the 12 months prior to taking the survey.
+That equates to an estimated 1.9 million women nationally.
+About one in 20 women and men (5.5 percent and 5.1 percent, respectively) reported being victims of sexual violence other than rape, while about 4.2 percent of women and 2.1 percent of men reported being stalked in the 12 months before the survey.

 National College Women Sexual Victimization Study

-The National College Women Sexual Victimization Study (NCWSV), funded by NIJ, surveyed a randomly selected, national sample of 4,446 women attending 2- or 4-year colleges during the fall semester of 1996 (Fisher, Cullen, & Turner, 2000).
-Students were asked via telephone about events that occurred that school year, a period of approximately 7 months (Fisher, Cullen, & Turner, 2000).
+The National College Women Sexual Victimization Study (NCWSV), funded by NIJ, surveyed a randomly selected, national sample of 4,446 women attending two- or four-year colleges during the fall 1996 semester (Fisher, Cullen & Turner, 2000).
+Students were asked via telephone about events that occurred that school year, a period of approximately seven months (Fisher, Cullen & Turner, 2000).
 Lifetime exposure to sexual victimization was not assessed.

-Fisher, Cullen, and Turner (2000) found that 2.8 percent of college women who responded to the survey had experienced either a completed or attempted rape during the semester.
+Fisher, Cullen and Turner (2000) found that 2.8 percent of college women who responded to the survey had experienced either a completed or attempted rape during the semester.
 Of those who reported rape, 23 percent reported multiple rapes.
-As the study period included only one semester of college, the authors caution that over the years of the participants' college experience, rates of victimization may be higher than reported for the time period under study.
+As the study period included only one semester of college, the authors caution that over the years of the participants’ college experience, rates of victimization may be higher than reported for the time period under study.
 Further, they also found that many women did not characterize their sexual victimization as a crime.
-For the incidents categorized as rape by the researchers, 49 percent of the women responded "yes" when asked if they would describe the incident they experienced as a rape (Fisher, Cullen, & Turner, 2000).
-The reasons survey respondents gave for not describing the incident as rape were varied, and they included embarrassment, not clearly understanding the legal definition of rape, not wanting to define someone they know who victimized them as a rapist, or because they blamed themselves for their sexual assault (Fisher, Cullen, & Turner, 2000).
-Most victims knew their offenderthe authors found that 9 out of 10 offenders were known to their victim.
-Most often the offender was a boyfriend, ex-boyfriend, classmate, friend, acquaintance, or coworker (Fisher, Cullen, & Turner, 2000).
+For the incidents categorized as rape by the researchers, 49 percent of the women responded "yes" when asked if they would describe the incident they experienced as a rape (Fisher, Cullen & Turner, 2000).
+The reasons survey respondents gave for not describing the incident as rape were varied, and included embarrassment, not clearly understanding the legal definition of rape, not wanting to define someone they know who victimized them as a rapist or because they blamed themselves for their sexual assault (Fisher, Cullen & Turner, 2000).
+Most victims knew their offender: The authors found that nine out of 10 offenders were known to their victim.
+Most often, the offender was a boyfriend, ex-boyfriend, classmate, friend, acquaintance or coworker (Fisher, Cullen & Turner, 2000).
 Campus rape victims were not likely to report the crime to police; fewer than 5 percent of completed and attempted rapes were reported.
-However, in approximately two-thirds of the cases, the victim did report the incident to another person, most typically a friend rather than a family member or college official (Fisher, Cullen, & Turner, 2000).
+However, in approximately two-thirds of the cases, the victim did report the incident to another person, most typically a friend rather than a family member or college official (Fisher, Cullen & Turner, 2000).

 Sexual Experiences Survey

 The Sexual Experiences Survey (SES) was developed in the late 1970s to "operationalize a continuum of unwanted experiences that at the extreme reflect legal definitions of attempted rape and rape" (Koss et al., 2007, p.
 359).
 Unlike the other sources described here, SES is neither an annual data collection instrument nor a one-time national sample.
 Instead, it represents a standard set of questions that have been used repeatedly by scholars, particularly in the public health field, to study unwanted sexual experiences.
-In some studies, the survey has been used in its original form, while in others it has been adapted by researchers who have customized the questions to suit their specific research needs.
+In some studies, the survey has been used in its original form, while in others researchers have customized the questions to suit their specific research needs.
 This self-report survey instrument was revised in 1987 and again in 2007.
-Its questions were modeled on the statutory definition of rape in the state of Ohio.
+Its questions were modeled on the statutory definition of rape in Ohio.
 Separate versions of the survey assess victimization and perpetration of sex crimes.
-The survey tool is available in both short form and long form, allowing for screening or for indepth study.
+The survey tool is available in both short and long form, allowing for screening or for in-depth study.
 Respondents are asked about incidents since age 14 and in the past year, thus providing both annual results and lifetime rates of victimization.

-Using SES questions, Testa and colleagues (2004) conducted in-person interviews with 1,014 women living in or near Buffalo, NY, between May 2000 and April 2002.
+Using SES questions, Testa and colleagues (2004) conducted in-person interviews with 1,014 women living in or near Buffalo, New York, between May 2000 and April 2002.
 Of the respondents, 38 percent indicated they had experienced sexual victimization since age 14.
 The most common experience reported by respondents was unwanted sexual contact.
-Of the respondents, 27 percent reported unwanted sexual contact, 17 percent reported a rape, and 12 percent reported an attempted rape (Testa et al., 2004).
+Of the respondents, 27 percent reported unwanted sexual contact, 17 percent reported a rape and 12 percent reported an attempted rape (Testa et al., 2004).

 National Child Abuse and Neglect Data System